flennerhag/mlens/docs/source/index.rst

 Memory Efficient Parallelized Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ML-Ensemble is designed to
-maximize parallelization at minimum memory footprint and is fully thread-safe.
+maximize parallelization at minimum memory footprint and is designed to be thread-safe.
-It can fall back on multiprocessing seamlessly and completely avoids overheads stemming from data sharing.
+It can fall back on multiprocessing seamlessly and use shared memory to completely avoid array copying and serialization.
 An ensemble will not require more memory when estimated in parallel than what it consumes with sequential processing.
-For more details, see :ref:`memory`.
+For more details, see the :ref:`memory benchmark <memory>`.

 Differentiated preprocessing pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^